-In some cases, the medical provider may bill more than the Student Medical Benefit's allowable limit for the services you received (see page 33).
+In some cases, the medical provider may bill more than the Student Medical Benefit's allowable limit for the services you received.
 If so, your EOB statement will also itemize how much of the bill is over the allowable limit.